Tech-at-DU/React-Redux-Timers-Tutorial/README.md

 # Web 7 - Timers Tutorial

-This tutorial uses React and Redux to create a timer app.
+This tutorial uses React and Redux Toolkit to create a timer app.

 The Timers app is simular to the core feature of the https://toggl.com.
 This project is similar Toggle Time Track.
 This was Toggl's first product.
 They have since expanded into other products.
 Toggl Time track is a real world product that is used by many people.